Latest News

 The LME time spreads are barely reacting to daily warranting.
 The benchmark cash to three-month period

 It's not because much has changed.
 The total LME inventories, registered and non-warranted, increased by only 36,500 tonnes between June and July.
-This barely dented a downward trend that began in May of last year.
+This barely bucked a downward trend that began in May of last year.

 Stocks are still hovering around their three-year lows.
 It will take more cash to stop the erosion of an inventory that was once a mountain.